tech-acs/chimera-docs/docs/developer/Getting started/Configuration.md

     set this to the longitude of the map which is first panned into view when map is loaded (default 38.763611)

+- IGNORE_ORPHAN_AREAS

+    this relates to importing areas from shapefiles.
+In that process, areas in one level are automatically linked with areas in the previous level by using spatial queries.
+If your shapefiles are not exact, it might happen that an area fails to find a containing or parent area.
+In such cases, set the value of this constant to true to instruct the importer to ignore (and continue) areas that are orphans (default false)

 - CACHE_ENABLED=false

     set this to true or false to enable data caching (default false)